AnjaliS4/COIT11223A2/potfolio4.md

 ### Justification on why I chose the artefact

-This changed my view because it exposed a gap between principle and PR: Cloudflare's stated neutrality gave Daily Stormer a platform for years, and what actually triggered the drop wasn't the hate itself but being publicly framed as endorsing it.
-If Cloudflare genuinely opposed the ideology, the platform shouldn't have been there to claim in the first place — which makes the decision feel more like reputation management than principled harm prevention.
+This changed my view because it exposed a gap between principle and PR that I hadn't considered before: Cloudflare's stated neutrality gave Daily Stormer a platform for years, and what actually triggered the drop wasn't the hate itself but being publicly framed as endorsing it — which is closer to reputation management than Mill's harm-based justification for restricting expression (Quinn 2020).
+I used to think "not censoring based on politics" was automatically the more ethical position for a company to take; this case showed me that neutrality can itself enable harm if it is applied without ever asking whether real damage is occurring.
+Moving forward, especially working in tech, I want to judge platform decisions by whether they are responding to actual harm, not by whether "neutral" or "decisive" sounds better publicly.

 ## Reference List

+ABC News 2025, 'High Court agrees to hear teenagers' challenge to under 16s social media ban', *ABC News*, 4 December, viewed 17 September 2026, <https://www.abc.net.au/news/2025-12-04/court-agrees-hear-teens-challenge-to-under-16-social-media-ban/106103338>.

+Al Jazeera 2025, 'Nepal lifts social media ban after 19 killed in protests against corruption', *Al Jazeera*, 9 September, viewed 17 September 2026, <https://www.aljazeera.com/news/2025/9/9/nepal-lifts-social-media-ban-after-19-killed-in-protests-report>.

 Evans, J & Butler, J 2024, 'eSafety drops case against Elon Musk's X over church stabbing videos', *ABC News*, 4 June, viewed 17 September 2026, <https://www.abc.net.au/news/2024-06-05/esafety-elon-musk-x-church-stabbing-videos-court-case/103937152>.

-Al Jazeera 2025, 'Nepal lifts social media ban after 19 killed in protests against corruption', *Al Jazeera*, 9 September, viewed 17 September 2026, <https://www.aljazeera.com/news/2025/9/9/nepal-lifts-social-media-ban-after-19-killed-in-protests-report>.

-ABC News 2025, 'High Court agrees to hear teenagers' challenge to under 16s social media ban', *ABC News*, 4 December, viewed 17 September 2026, <https://www.abc.net.au/news/2025-12-04/court-agrees-hear-teens-challenge-to-under-16-social-media-ban/106103338>.
+Quinn, MJ 2020, *Ethics for the Information Age*, 8th edn, Pearson, United States.

+Venugopal, U 2026, *COIT11223 ICT Ethics and Governance in Society: Week 9 workshop – Censorship and Government*, workshop presentation, Central Queensland University, 17 September.